Debt Ratios for Home Financing

-The ratio of debt to income is a tool lenders use to determine how much money can be used for a monthly mortgage payment after you meet your various other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to calculate how much of your income is available for your monthly home loan payment after you have met your various other monthly debt payments.

-Typically, underwriting for conventional loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, car payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We will be thrilled to help you pre-qualify to help you figure out how much you can afford.
+Remember these ratios are only guidelines.
+We will be happy to pre-qualify you to determine how much you can afford.